 “It was as though somebody put the thought in my head, but I didn’t know that Pirates was the first play ever done in the Froelicher.”

 The play turns on a single plot twist—Leap Year.
-Coincidentally, 2020 is a Leap Year—and the play closes on (you guessed it) February 29, so you can still buy your tickets now!
+Coincidentally, 2020 is a Leap Year—and the play closed on (you guessed it) February 29.
 None of that occurred to Meehan when he chose it.
 All he had in mind was the timeless appeal of the show.

 “Gilbert and Sullivan were the clever social commentators of their time,” he says.
 “They spoke truth to power.
 If they were alive today, they would be writing Hamilton.”